lblod/enrich-submission-service/README.md

     - ./data/files/submissions:/share/submissions
 ```

-The `ACTIVE_FORM_FILE` environment variable must contain a URI off the format
+The `ACTIVE_FORM_FILE` environment variable must contain a URI of the format
 `share://semantic-forms/<your-active-form-definitions>.ttl`.
 This links to the
 Turtle file that contains the currently active form definitions.

-The volume mounted in `/share/semantic-forms` must contain all the Turtle files
+The volume mounted on `/share/semantic-forms` must contain all the Turtle files
 containing the current and deprecated form definitions.
 We recommend adding a
 timestamp to the Turtle files to differentiate over time.

-The volume mounted in `/share/submissions` must contain the Turtle files
+The volume mounted on `/share/submissions` must contain the Turtle files
 containing the data harvested from the published documents.
 The resulting
 Turtle files to fill in the forms will also be written to this folder.